 In addition, getting vaccinated is an important step in helping us return to regular activities and routines.

-Vaccinating adolescents is also backed by science – including major medical organizations, from the American Academy of Pediatrics to the North American Society of Pediatric and Adolescent Gynecology and the American College of Obstetricians and Gynecologists.
+Vaccination is also backed by science – including major medical organizations, from the American Academy of Pediatrics to the North American Society of Pediatric and Adolescent Gynecology and the American College of Obstetricians and Gynecologists.

 "This is not a recommendation that multiple medical societies would make lightly if there were a true concern about reproductive health," says Dr. DeSilva.
-"I think it's important to think about that as we think about vaccinating our teens."

 "Our teenagers are old enough that they could be part of this decision," says Dr. DeSilva "This is an age where we start to allow them to take responsibility with their health care, and this is a great opportunity to allow them to do so."